-Here is my list of all 32 offensive lines in the NFL, ranked from first to 32nd.
+Here is my list of all 32 offensive lines in the NFL, ranked from 1st to 32nd.
 We start with the Cleveland Browns.

 After aggressively attacking the offensive line after the 2019 season, the Browns unit quickly rose to the top of the NFL.
 Offensive tackles Jack Conklin and Jedrick Wills were perfect complements to a beastly interior that arguably features three players who are all top-5 at their respective positions in Joel Bitonio, J.C.
 Tretter and Wyatt Teller.
 This OL group is absolutely nasty and fits the identity and scheme of the team perfectly.
 On top of returning all five starters for 2021, the Browns added James Hudson via the draft, potentially providing good depth at OT and IOL, thus making it easy for them to hold the top spot in my rankings heading into the season.
 On top of stellar pass-protection, the Browns can smack you on the ground using a multitude of run concepts to get the job done.
 Whether it be outside zone, inside zone, duo/gap, or counter/power the Browns have the versatility to keep defenses guessing.